“But I can go into hiding without ruining my life.

 Later we would be told it was jazz saxophonist John Coltrane playing “My Favorite Things” from The Sound of Music.
-But at the moment we heard a drummer slightly holding back, yet somehow driving the band forward; the bassist providing a warm, rich sound, the piano building layer upon layer until Coltrane stepped in with his soprano saxophone to fill the car and fly out the window like a barn swallow, swooping over the barbwire fence, passing over the unplowed fields and onto prairie that turned into a body of motionless waves.
-No longer were we in a car heading for Montana.
-We were riding an endless stream of cascading notes.
-Coltrane played the saxophone like he could go on forever.
-We drove on like we would never stop.
-Even if the car ran out of gas, surely the momentum would carry us towards a never-reaching sunset.
+But at the moment all we heard was a drummer slightly holding back, yet somehow propelling the band forward; the bassist providing a warm, rich sound; the piano building layer upon layer until Coltrane stepped in and above them all with his soprano saxophone to fill the car and fly out the window like a barn swallow, swooping over the barbwire fence, over the unplowed fields and onto prairie that turned into a sea of motionless waves.
+No longer were we in a car headed for Montana.
+We were in a stream of cascading notes.
+Coltrane played like he would never stop.
+We drove like the ride would never end.
+Even if the car ran out of gas, surely the momentum would carry us forward.

-The song still played in my head as I filled the gas tank.
-It was a few years later and I was again on vacation, again heading west, again picking up Marco.
+The song still played in my head as I filled the gas tank a few years later.
+Again I was on vacation, again heading west, again picking up Marco.

-Marco’s good luck when it comes to vacationing.
-Over the years we’ve taken a few and never once did we experience one that was bad.
+Marco’s has always been good luck when it comes to vacations.
+Over the years we’ve taken a few and never once did we experience calamity.
 The weather was always pleasant.
-We always found a comfortable a place to stay.
-The National Parks and tourist destinations were welcoming.
+The National Parks were never busy.
 Every truck stop and small town diner provided a great meal.
-(Banana cream pie at The Busted T in Lemon, SD.
+(Banana cream pie at The Busted T in Lemmon, SD.
 Try it!)

 This time we were heading to Custer State Park in the Black Hills of South Dakota.
-Along with thousands of other visitors, Marco and I would stand on frost-covered bluff in the pre-dawn chill with cups of hot coffee while waiting for a herd of buffalo to appear on the horizon.
+Along with thousands of other visitors, Marco and I would stand on a frost-covered bluff in a pre-dawn chill with cups of hot coffee while waiting for a herd of buffalo to appear.